-- Cleaning/clipping dirty animals - Reduced slaughter-line speed - Reduced carcase value caused by any additional trimming required - Reduced value of by-products, ie hides and sheep skins - In extreme cases, loss of the entire carcase

-Preventing animals from becoming dirty in the first place is ideal, but cannot always be achieved, particularly in wet weather and when finishing sheep on roots and forage crops.
+- Cleaning/clipping dirty animals - Reduced slaughter-line speed - Reduced carcase value caused by any additional trimming required - Reduced value of by-products, i.e. hides and sheep skins - In extreme cases, loss of the entire carcase Preventing animals from becoming dirty in the first place is ideal, but cannot always be achieved, particularly in wet weather and when finishing sheep on roots and forage crops.
 Steps should be taken to reduce the amount of loose dung produced and, where possible, to prevent fleeces and hides from getting excessively muddy.
 Plan an appropriate parasite control programme with your vet, provide free-access straw or hay when grazing stock on lush or wet fields and move ring-feeders often to prevent soil poaching.

-Management considerations for slaughter cattle

-Ration - consider changing animals on a 'wet' silage or brewers' grain-based ration to a drier ration pre-slaughter.
+Management considerations for slaughter cattle Ration - consider changing animals on a 'wet' silage or brewers' grain-based ration to a drier ration pre-slaughter.
 Alternatively, provide cattle with free access to straw fed from a ring-feeder, or include long chopped straw in mixer wagon rations.
 Where cattle are being finished on intensive cereal diets, make sure the ration is correctly balanced for protein, energy, vitamins and minerals and use cereals that have been lightly rolled, not ground.
 Bedding - provide adequate straw and bed-up frequently.

 Clipping - to remove visible signs of dirt.
-This should only be carried out as a last consideration as it can be stressful for the animal, damage and devalue the hide and be dangerous for the farmer.
+This should only be carried out as a last resort as it can be stressful for the animal and dangerous for the farmer.
+It can also damage and devalue the hide.
 Reduce dung contamination during transit - research has shown that contamination is reduced in cattle fed on straw and water only for up to 36 hours prior to slaughter.

-Management considerations for finished sheep

-Ration - for sheep approaching finishing and being fed on a 'wet' diet of silage, roots or brewers' grains, consider changing to a drier ration, eg a higher cereal mix.
+Management considerations for finished sheep Ration - for sheep approaching finishing and being fed on a 'wet' diet of silage, roots or brewers' grains, consider changing to a drier ration, e.g. a higher cereal mix.
 Where sheep are grazing roots and forage crops, make sure the land is light and free-draining and dag before turning out.
-Provide hay at all times, move racks, troughs and feeders often to avoid creating boggy areas and leave large enough dry lying areas and sufficient shelter for the whole flock in poor weather.
+Provide hay at all times.
+Move racks, troughs and feeders often to avoid creating boggy areas.
+Leave large enough dry lying areas and sufficient shelter for the whole flock in poor weather.
 Housing - bed-up sheep regularly with adequate clean, dry straw.
 For animals finished off grass, house overnight prior to sale, if possible, to reduce gut fill.
 Weather - try to ensure sheep are dry prior to slaughter, as wet fleeces increase the spread of bacteria.
 Belly clipping - particularly relevant if sheep are coming off roots or dirty/wet ground.
 However, over-zealous clipping can damage and devalue the skin.
 Leave belly clipping as close to sale as possible and keep on clean, dry bedding.
 The FSA has produced practical advice on how to present clean animals for slaughter.
-For further information visit: food.gov.uk/business-guidance/cleaner-cattle-and-sheep

-AHDB Beef & Lamb has produced a video on presenting clean livestock to slaughter, which can be found on our YouTube channel, Beef & Lamb TV.

-Beef and sheep BRP Manuals

-Manual 1 Improving pasture for Better Returns Manual 2 Assessing the business for Better Returns Manual 3 Improving soils for Better Returns Manual 4 Managing clover for Better Returns Manual 5 Making grass silage for Better Returns Manual 6 Using brassicas for Better Returns Manual 7 Managing nutrients for Better Returns Manual 8 Planning grazing strategies for Better Returns Manual 9 Minimising carcase losses for Better Returns Manual 10 Growing and feeding maize silage for Better Returns Manual 11 Using medicines correctly for Better Returns

-See the AHDB Beef & Lamb website beefandlamb.ahdb.org.uk for the full list of Better Returns Programme publications for beef and sheep producers.
+For further information visit: food.gov.uk/business-guidance/cleaner-cattle-and-sheep AHDB Beef & Lamb has produced a video on presenting clean livestock to slaughter, which can be found on our YouTube channel, AHDB Beef & Lamb.
+Beef and sheep publications Improving pasture for Better Returns Assessing the business for Better Returns Improving soils for Better Returns Managing clover for Better Returns Making grass silage for Better Returns Using brassicas for Better Returns Managing nutrients for Better Returns Planning grazing strategies for Better Returns Minimising carcase losses for Better Returns Growing and feeding maize silage for Better Returns Using medicines responsibly See the AHDB website ahdb.org.uk/beef-lamb for the full list of publications for beef and sheep producers.
 Produced for you by:

-Better Returns Programme